Ă

 Ă (upper case) or ă (lower case), usually referred to in English as A-breve, is a letter used in standard Romanian and Vietnamese orthographies.
 In Romanian, it is used to represent the mid-central unrounded vowel, while in Vietnamese it represents the short a sound.
 It is the second letter of the Romanian, Vietnamese, and the pre-1972 Malaysian alphabets, after A.

-Ă/ă is also used in several languages for transliteration of Bulgarian letter Ъ/ъ.
+Ă/ă is also used in several languages for transliteration of the Bulgarian letter Ъ/ъ.